To apply for Food Supplement, Health Care, Cash Assistance or Child care please visit:

 MaineCare (formerly Medicaid) is a “Federal/State” program, which provides assistance to people with limited resources.
 Specifically, MaineCare can help eligible Maine residents with their health care payments.
 MaineCare provides free or low-cost health insurance for families with children and pregnant women.

-Community Action Programs The Maine Community Action Association represents 10 Community Action Agencies that provide services to low-income people across Maine.
+The Maine Community Action Association represents 10 Community Action Agencies that provide services to low-income people across Maine.
 Community Action Agencies were created in the mid-1960’s under the Economic Opportunity Act of 1964 and have served the needs of low-income people for the last 47 years.
 The association is dedicated to supporting and advocating for Community Action Agencies which help empower low-income people to lift themselves and their families out of poverty.

 Maine Adult Education Program Maine has over 80 adult education programs.
 From Fort Kent to Kittery and everywhere in between, our programs offer thousands of classes including business skills training, fun, personal enrichment, and more.